Namysłów: History

 After a lengthy siege, the town was sacked by Swedish troops during the Thirty Years' War.
 In 1703 Leopold I, granted the castle to the Teutonic Knights, who subsequently created a commandery.

-As Namslau, the town passed to the Kingdom of Prussia in the 1742 Treaty of Breslau (Wrocław).
+Namslau passed to the Kingdom of Prussia in the 1742 Treaty of Breslau (Wrocław).
 During the Seven Years' War, it was occupied by Austrian and Russian troops.
 The town was occupied by French troops from 1806–07 during the Napoleonic Wars; the castle was secularized in 1810.
 Namslau became part of the new Prussian Province of Silesia in 1815 and was administered within Kreis Namslau, Regierungsbezirk Breslau.
 The town became part of the German Empire in 1871 during the unification of Germany.

 Namslau began to develop rapidly during the 19th century.
 The first newspaper within the town was founded in 1846, and Namslau was connected with Breslau by telegraph in 1862.
 It was connected by railway to Breslau and Kreuzburg (Kluczbork) by 1868 and to Oppeln (Opole) by 1899.
 One of the most well-known companies in the town was Brauerei Haselbach.
 In 1862 the brewer August Haselbach acquired the castle brewery, built in 1538; he purchased the castle in 1895.
 The industrial brewery was used as the model for other Haselbach breweries throughout Germany.

 During World War II, Nazi Germany erected a subcamp of Gross-Rosen concentration camp near the town.
 During the war, the town was the local center of the Polish underground resistance movement and the Home Army operated there.
 On 21 January 1945 the town was conquered by the Red Army, leaving most of the buildings destroyed.
 In April it came under Polish administration and after the war was finally reintegrated with Poland, its historic Polish name was restored.
 In 1965 a monument of Jan Skala, Sorbian poet and activist for the rights of non-German minorities in interwar Germany, killed nearby by a Soviet soldier during the war, was unveiled in Namysłów.
 Reconstruction of the old town began after the war, but the Protestant church, completed in 1789, was leveled in 1963.